Blue Cross Blue Shield coverage includes, but is not limited to:

 |Obstetrics/Gynecology||Specialty Care Outside HUHS (Limited)|

 Note: The Student Health Insurance Plan does not cover routine preventive exams for a member who is age 18 or older.
-Routine preventive care is covered under the Student Health Fee when services are received at Harvard University Health Services.
+Routine preventive care at Harvard University Health Services is covered by the Student Health Fee.

 In-Network vs. Out-of-Network